Resurfacing Shuffleboards*

 Refinishing shuffleboards usually (but not always) involves restoring an old, worn surface.
 Sometimes, this results from, long heavy use that could have been prevented by proper maintenance.
 (See our Board Care Tips).

-Avoid the Need to Refinish It is essential to protect finished surfaces with either a paste or liquid base wax BEFORE applying silicone spray or a powder wax.
+It is essential to protect finished surfaces with either a paste or liquid base wax BEFORE applying silicone spray or a powder wax.
 Liquid waxes are the easiest to apply and are more than adequate if used properly.
 See our Board Care Tips for more information about using waxes and silicone products on your board.

-Cracked Boards Boards that are cracked are a different story.
+Boards that are cracked are a different story.
 Although there are a few people that have successfully restored a cracked board, it is not normally economically feasible.

-The Refinishing Process When refurbishing a badly worn shuffleboard surface, it is difficult, if not impossible, to refinish a section of the board.
+When refurbishing a badly worn shuffleboard surface, it is difficult, if not impossible, to refinish a section of the board.
 Typically, the entire board needs to be refinished to ensure a smooth, consistent playing surface.

 Generally, the board is stripped down to bare wood, removing all of the old finish.
 Ideally, it should be sanded carefully or run through a planer to remove old nicks, scratches, etc. After the board has been thoroughly and completely cleaned, the lines and printing must be reapplied using a material that is chemically compatible with the final finish material.
 Incompatible materials will cause the final finish to lift off and peel wherever printing or lines appear.
 Finally, several coats of finish are applied, usually with light sanding between each coat.